cnnrrss/ten-x-coder/frameworks/aws/IOT.md

 - **Device Gateway** - to securely and efficiently communicate with AWS IoT
 - **Message broker** - to provide a secure mechanism for devices and AWS IoT applications to publish and receive messages from each other
-- **Rules engine** - to provide integration services with AWS DynamoDB
+- **Rules engine** - Provides message processing and integration with other AWS services (like S3, DynamoDB, Lambda)
-- **Device shadow** - A JSON document used to store and retrieve current state information for a device.
+- **Device shadow** - A JSON document (not store) used to store and retrieve current state information for a device.
 - **Device Shadow service** - to provide persistent representations of your devices in the AWS Cloud.
 You can publish updated state information to a device's shadow, and your device can synchronize its state when it connects.
 - **Device Provisioning service** - Allows you to provision devices using a template that describes the resources required for your device: a thing, a certificate, and one or more policies.
 - **Custom Authentication service** - You can define custom authorizers that allow you to manage your own authentication and authorization strategy using a custom authentication service and a Lambda function.
 - **Jobs service** - Allows you to define a set of remote operations that are sent to and executed on one or more devices connected to AWS IoT.
 - **Security and Identity service** - Provides shared responsibility for security in the AWS Cloud.
-- **Registry** - Organizes the resources associated with each device in the AWS Cloud.
+- **Registry** - Organizes the resources associated with each device in the AWS Cloud. ou register your devices and associate up to three custom attributes with each one.
+You can also associate certificates and MQTT client IDs with each device to improve your ability to manage and troubleshoot them.
 - **Group registry** - Groups allow you to manage several devices at once by categorizing them into groups.
+Groups can also contain groups—you can build a hierarchy of groups.